JumpStartGeorgia/Xtraktr/README.md

 * APPLICATION_ERROR_TO_EMAIL - email address to send application errors to
 * DEV_FACEBOOK_APP_ID - Facebook is one of the options for logging in to the system and you must have an app account created under facebook developers.
 This key is for use on development/testing sites.
 This key stores the application id. (optional)
 * DEV_FACEBOOK_APP_SECRET - This key stores the facebook application secret for development/testing sites. (optional)
-* FACEBOOK_APP_ID - Facebook is one of the options for logging in to the system and you must have an app account created under facebook developers.
+* XTRATKR_FACEBOOK_APP_ID - Facebook is one of the options for logging in to the system and you must have an app account created under facebook developers.
 This key is for use on production sites.
 This key stores the application id. (optional)
-* FACEBOOK_APP_SECRET - This key stores the facebook application secret for production sites. (optional)
+* XTRATKR_FACEBOOK_APP_SECRET - This key stores the facebook application secret for production sites. (optional)
 * XTRAKTR_ADDTHIS_PROFILE_ID - ID of addthis profile for Xtraktr app
 * XTRAKTR_ADDTHIS_PROFILE_ID_DEV - ID of addthis profile for Xtraktr staging app